Sage-Bionetworks/ChallengeWorkflowTemplates/README.md

 ## Introduction

-These are the collection of challenge CWL workflows and tools that can be linked with the [Synapse Workflow Orchestrator](https://github.com/Sage-Bionetworks/SynapseWorkflowOrchestrator).
+These are the collection of challenge CWL tools are used in challenge infrastructure workflows that can be linked with the [Synapse Workflow Orchestrator](https://github.com/Sage-Bionetworks/SynapseWorkflowOrchestrator).
 These are three different challenge workflows:

 1. **Data to Model**: Participants submit prediction files and these files are validated and scored.
+Please see [data-to-model-challenge-workflow](https://github.com/Sage-Bionetworks-Challenges/data-to-model-challenge-workflow) to see how to use the CWL tool in the `cwl` folder.
 1. **Model to Data**: Participants submit a docker container with their model, which then runs against internal data and a prediction file is generate.
 This prediction file is then validated and scored.
+Please see [model-to-data-challenge-workflow](https://github.com/Sage-Bionetworks-Challenges/model-to-data-challenge-workflow) to see how to use the CWL tool in the `cwl` folder.
 1. **Ladder Classic**: Participants submit prediction files but these files are compared against leading submissions.

 This readme will guide you to learn how to use these challenge templates.
 Here are some example challenges that currently use these templates: